In this short tutorial we’ll show you how you can dynamically show and hide elements in your weave.ly web application.

 Don’t feel like reading?
 Don’t worry we got you covered.
 Sit back, relax and let us run you through it in this video!

 To explain you how dynamic visibility works in weave.ly we’ll be using an example.
-Figure 1 shows the example’s design in Figma.
+The figure below shows the example’s design in Figma.
 Concretely, we’ve designed a toggle button which is supposed to hide or show (depending on which state it’s in) the weave.ly logo on the right.

 You don’t absolutely need to use a toggle button to interact with hideable elements.
 Essentially any interaction can be used in weave.ly to show or hide an element.
 However, toggles are the best fit for our example.